stefandotl/Mini-Fun-Projects-CPP-Python/README.md

 # Mini-Projects-CPP-Python
-Self-developed solutions for mini-projects/challenges from SoloLearn
+Self-developed solutions for all mini-projects/challenges from SoloLearn